HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 ### Grantees understand the term 'encryption' differently.

-Some grantees seemed to understood encryption as being something roughly equivalent to 'non human-readable'.
+Some grantees seemed to understand encryption as being something roughly equivalent to 'non human-readable'.
 Others did connect our question about encryption with the TANF header data point regarding social security numbers (SSN).
 However not all grantees encrypt those, instead relying on security inherent to the SFTP transfer processes (this includes managed SFTP vendor services like Cyberfusion):

 - "We count on the TIBCO [Cyberfusion] process to make the data secure...We don't bother encrypting the SSNs"